Sea Cucumber Discover the Fascinating World

 Ambulacra and Tube Feet

-There are five ambulacra in sea cucumbers, and interambulacra are ambulacral grooves that separate them.
+Sea cucumbers have five ambulacra, and interambulacra are ambulacral grooves that separate them.
 These grooves bear four rows of tube feet, although these may be diminished in size or absent, especially on the dorsal surface.
 The arrangement of these structures contributes to the sea cucumber’s ability to move and interact with its environment.

 Primary Tentacles and Introverts

 A ring of primary tentacles surrounds the mouth, which is located at the front end of the sea cucumber’s body.
-These tentacles are retractable and play a crucial role in feeding and sensory perception.
+These retractable tentacles play a crucial role in feeding and sensory perception.
 The internal ring of large calcareous ossicles is posterior to the primary tentacles, providing structural support.

 Muscular System